FelixBesancon/holbertonschool-CineMood/docs/diagrams/ClassDiagram.md

 **`<<abstract>>`**

-The base class in an `abstract` class inherited by all persistent entities (User, WatchlistEntry, ViewingHistoryEntry).
+The base class is an `abstract` class inherited by all persistent entities (User, WatchlistEntry, ViewingHistoryEntry).
 It centralises the attributes and methods that every entity needs, avoiding duplication across the codebase.

 **Attributes**